-For the WOMEN's category, the final will be organised as follows:
+For the YOUTH category, the finals will be organised as follows:

-- 1st and 2nd finals: the riders will start in the order of their rankings after the qualifying heats.
+- 2 final heats 5' + 1 lap: the riders will start in the order of their rankings after the time practice.

 066.6.9 Starting procedure

 It is a collective start, with engine running, with a maximum of 14 riders.
 It is a grid of 7 places.